Watch YouTube Video: JMeter Script Recording & Best Practices

 Refer respective screenshot:

-12. In case the application is secured (https) then you need to add ‘JMeter Root CA certificate’ to the browser.
+12. In case the application is secured (https) then you need to add a ‘JMeter Root CA certificate’ to the browser.
 More details are given in ‘How to record JMeter script for a secured (https) application?‘.

 13. Go back to JMeter, in ‘HTTP(S) Test Script Recorder’ and click the ‘Start’ button.